nikkmomtaz/NFR-Dairy-Invoice-Tracker/USE_CASES.md

 ### Use Case: Upload PDF invoices and Extract data in Table format

 **Primary Actor**: Authenticated User
-**Goal**: Upload one or multiple PDF invoices from various vendors and extract structured information (e.g.,) **Main Flow**:
+**Goal**: Upload one or multiple PDF invoices from various vendors and extract structured information

+**Main Flow**:
   1. User visits the upload interface of the web app
   2. User uploads one or multiple invoice PDFs